Ashwini mudra

 Ashwa, meaning “horse,” and mudra, meaning “gesture” or “seal.”

-Talking about the Ashwini mudra, just as the Ashwa (horse) loosens its anus repeatedly after inserting it, similarly the action of shrinking and spreading the anus is called Ashwini mudra.
-This posture is the secret of so much power and agility in a horse.
+Talking about Ashwini Mudra, the way a horse repeatedly contracts and loosens its anus immediately after defecation, the process of contracting and expanding the anus is called Ashwini Mudra.
+This Mudra is the secret of so much strength and agility in a horse.

 Meaning this pose is derived from the lifestyle of the horse to get horse-like agility, strength, and energy.
 The horse is an indicator of power, so the horsepower unit of the battery consumed is also kept.